SuperElastix/SimpleElastix/README.md

   # Transform label map using the deformation field from above and compute statistics
   resultLabel = sitk.SimpleTransformix(movingLabel, selx.GetTransformParameters())
   sitk.LabelStatisticsImageFilter(selx.GetResultImage(), resultLabel)
 ```

 That was easy.
 The example demonstrates the efficiency of combining SimpleElastix's object oriented interface (the way we used elastix to register images) and procedural interface (the way we used transformix to warp labels) with SimpleITK (the way we computed statistics).
-For more such examples, see below or the [Examples/SimpleElastix](https://github.com/kaspermarstal/SimpleElastix/tree/SimpleElastix/Examples/SimpleElastix "SimpleElastix examples") directory.
+For more examples, see below or the [Examples/SimpleElastix](https://github.com/kaspermarstal/SimpleElastix/tree/SimpleElastix/Examples/SimpleElastix "SimpleElastix examples") directory.

-Wrapping is accomplished through SWIG thanks to the elastix library interface.
-In principle, any language wrapped by SWIG should be applicable to this project.
-SimpleElastix is licensed under the Apache 2.0 License in the same way as ITK, SimpleITK and elastix.

 ### Procedural Interface

 SimpleElastix provides a procedural inteface that aligns well with the design philosophy of SimpleITK and reduces registration to a one-liner.
-The procedural interface hides the elastix API's object oriented methods, templated types and directly invokes registration.
+The procedural interface hides the elastix API's object oriented methods and directly invokes registration.

 ```python
 import SimpleElastix as sitk